dmgeurts/getcerts_email/README.md

 ## Don't forget

-Whoever you're sending the certificate to, will also need the private key.
-The private key doesn't typically change very often, so it's better to send that manually, preferably encrypted.
+Whoever you're sending the certificate to, will also need the private key(s).
+Private keys don't typically change very often, so it's better to send them manually, preferably encrypted.